XenonA7/xmc-hexacast/README.md

 # Install Instructions
 1. Back up your save files **\AppData\Local\CrossCode**
 2. Install CCLoader and the Playable Triblader Mod: https://github.com/XenonA7/xenons-triblader-mod/releases
+3. Install Logic Steps mod: https://github.com/lexisother/logic-steps/releases
-3. Download the Hexacast mod and add it to your **assets\mods** folder: https://github.com/XenonA7/xmc-hexacast/releases
+4. Download the Hexacast mod and add it to your **assets\mods** folder: https://github.com/XenonA7/xmc-hexacast/releases

 # How to Update to a New Version